fkei/removesilence/README.md

 # removesilence

-removesilence silent segments from a video file using ffmpeg.
+removesilence: remove silent segments from a video file using ffmpeg.

 ```
 Usage of ./removesilence: